Saturday, October 12, 2024

 This is why one can observe all days or one day or no days.
 He can eat all foods, some foods, or fast.
 He can wear clothing of any one fabric, all fabrics, or any mixture therein.
 Any holiday can be redeemed or left uncelebrated.

-But whenever the elders call a meeting, if the Christian is able bodied, he needs to be there.
-That is not because the day is special but because the calling of the assembly, upon whatever day that may be, is.
-For instance, I had people made at me for not being able to attend Sunday morning as a sick person, but they themselves did not attend the Tuesday evening they were called to attend by the majority of elders.
+Unfortunately, a Pharisaical hypocrisy rules our day where ritual replaces true devotion, man-made traditions trump genuine obedience.
+For instance, I had people mad at me for not being able to attend Sunday morning as a sick person, but they themselves did not attend the Tuesday evening Bible studies they were called to attend by the majority of elders.
+Ironically, they were the ones who were actually in sin.
 Again, by their standard of measure they shall be measured.
 But have no doubt, all things a Christian touches are redeemed because he is redeemed, not because they are holy in and of themselves.

 No comments: